 We conducted our audit of these financial statements in accordance with the standards of the PCAOB.
-Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free of material misstatement, whether due to error or fraud.
+Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free of material misstatement, whether due to error or fraud

 Our audit included performing procedures to assess the risks of material misstatement of the financial statements, whether due to error or fraud, and performing procedures that respond to those risks.
 Such procedures included examining, on a test basis, evidence regarding the amounts and disclosures in the financial statements.
 Our audit also included evaluating the accounting principles used and significant estimates made by management, as well as evaluating the overall presentation of the financial statements.
-Our procedures included confirmation of securities owned as of April 30, 2023 by correspondence with the custodian and transfer agent.
+Our procedures included confirmation of securities owned as of April 30, 2023 by correspondence with the custodian, transfer agent, and brokers; when replies were not received from brokers, we performed other auditing procedures.
 We believe that our audit provides a reasonable basis for our opinion.

-PricewaterhouseCoopers LLP Boston, Massachusetts June 13.
+PricewaterhouseCoopers LLP Boston, Massachusetts June 9.
 2023